Australia Starts Here

 All of Australia in Two Months

-The most important among all my Australia travel tips is to spend as long in this huge country as possible.
+The most important of the tips within my Australia travel plan is to spend as long in this huge country as possible.
 Two months, for example, allows you to see all of the following:

 - 7-10 days in Sydney